Alfred-Johnson/aws-ec2-nginx-ssl-domain-setup/README.md

 # 🚀 Production-Ready Website Deployment on AWS EC2 with Nginx, Domain & HTTPS

 ## 📌 Project Overview
-This project demonstrates how to deploy a static website on a cloud server using AWS EC2 and configure it with a custom domain and HTTPS.
+This project demonstrates an end-to-end deployment of a static website on a cloud server using AWS EC2, configured with a custom domain and secured with HTTPS.

 ---